canjs/canjs/docs/can-canjs/can-api.md

 ```
 @codepen

- A component's:
+ An element's:

-- [can-component.prototype.ViewModel] is defined with the [api#Observables Observables] APIs documented below.
+- [can-stache-element/static.props properties] are defined with the [api#Observables Observables] APIs documented below.
-- [can-component.prototype.view] is defined with the [api#Views Views] APIs documented below.
+- [can-stache-element/static.view view] is defined with the [api#Views Views] APIs documented below.

-Also, the [api#ElementBindings Element Bindings] section shows how to pass data between
+Also, the [api#ElementBindings Element Bindings] section shows how to pass data between components.
-components.

 ## Observables